Mantle Cell Lymphoma

 Rituximab may also be used after treatment as a maintenance therapy to keep cancer from recurring.

-For younger patients, high-dose chemotherapy may sometimes be paired with a stem cell transplant, also called a bone marrow transplant.
+For younger patients, high-dose chemotherapy can still be paired with a stem cell transplant, also called a bone marrow transplant.
 In this treatment, chemotherapy is given at a very high dose in order to destroy cancer cells, but it also damages bone marrow.
 After chemotherapy, healthy bone marrow cells are infused back into the body, either from a donor or cells collected from the patient before chemotherapy began.
+This treatment approach has steadily declined in use because of concerns about the risk/benefit ratio.

 Recurrent or Hard-to-Treat Mantle Cell Lymphoma

 Some mantle cell lymphomas fail to respond to treatment or return after treatment is over.
-Of mantle cell lymphomas that come back, most recur within two years of the end of treatment.
+With modern treatment regimens, most patients will have remissions (periods of time where the cancer is not detectable) of at least five years or more.
+Of mantle cell lymphomas that come back, outcomes are least favorable for patients whose disease recurs within two years of the end of treatment.

-One type of treatment for recurrent mantle cell lymphoma is an immunotherapy called chimeric antigen receptor (CAR) T cell therapy.
+One of the main treatment options for patients with recurrent mantle cell lymphoma, if not used as a front-line therapy, is the BTK inhibitor, given either alone or in combination with other medications.
+Another treatment for recurrent mantle cell lymphoma is an immunotherapy called chimeric antigen receptor (CAR) T cell therapy.
 It involves taking a type of white blood cell called T cells from a patient’s blood and engineering them in a laboratory to include special receptors that attack cancer cells.

 These CAR T cells are infused back into the bloodstream where they multiply quickly and begin finding and attacking cancer.
 CAR T cell therapy is a treatment option for mantle cell lymphoma that has recurred after treatment, as well as mantle cell lymphoma that has not responded to other treatment types.